AIO1/ECSPrimengTable/README.md

 > [!CAUTION]
 > It is important that the variable you use as `tableOptions` is initialized using `createTableOptions`.
 This ensures that the table is created with the necessary base configuration, preventing errors or unexpected behaviour.

-In this component, we only define the paths to your API endpoints.
-It is assumed that the ECS PrimeNG table component has already been provided with the base URL of your API in the http service injection.
+In this component, only the paths to the API endpoints are defined.
+It is assumed that the ECS PrimeNG table component has already been provided with the base URL of the API in the HTTP service injection.

 In your component's HTML, the table can be displayed as follows:
 ```html